 Harrison’s own contributions to land conservation spanned his time as a U.S. Senator from Indiana and as U.S. President from 1889-1893.

-In 1882, then-Sen. Harrison introduced a bill to preserve land along the Colorado River.
+In 1882, then-Senator Harrison introduced a bill to preserve land along the Colorado River.
 Although the bill did not pass, the idea led to establishment of Grand Canyon National Park in 1919.

 Harrison opened three national parks (Sequoia, Yosemite, and General Grant) and approved federal protection for prehistoric Indian ruins at Casa Grande, Arizona, that are now a national monument managed by the National Park Service.